SayBuild.com

 Can you afford building your home?
 Can you qualify for construction financing?

-These questions are reviewed in this file starting with: calculating the numbers
+These questions are reviewed further in this file.

 1. What kind of foundation do you need